tel: +48 888 99 98 98

 • Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-• Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, tiny parts of these products have the potential to be problematic in medical diagnosis when they are in the body.
+• Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the context of child safety.
+It's also worth noting that small elements of these products can be problematic in medical diagnosis in case of swallowing.

 Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.